brianadams2337/acme-shop-flo/.changeset/every-steaks-camp.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Product Detail Page\]** Fixed a hydration mismatch by awaiting subscription fetch.
-The mismatch was caused by missing subscription data during server-side rendering, which resulted in differing HTML between server and client.
+**\[Product Detail Page\]** Resolved a hydration mismatch error related to product subscriptions.
+The fix ensures that product subscription data is fetched and included during server-side rendering (SSR), preventing inconsistencies between the server-generated HTML and the client-side render.